The ultimate 3 to 10-day Tulum itinerary for first-timers

 Nearby, at only 20 minutes drive you can find 3 spectacular hidden cave cenotes if you are not claustrophobic.

 In fact, you will need to climb down very steep stairs.
-It s like walking in the womb of mother earth.
+It s like walking in the womb of Mother Earth.
 I am a little claustrophobic but I checked them out anyway.

 I just stopped thinking that I was 4 mt below ground and focused on the beauty I found down there.